deanstein/CinderellaCityProject/README.md

 	- Space to jump
 	- Q and E to time-travel
 	- P to toggle the people on/off
-	- R to reset the people to their original positions
+	- O to reset the people to their original positions
+	- G to enter/exit anti-gravity mode.
+While in anti-gravity mode:
+		- Hold R to rise/ascend
+		- Hold F to fall/descend
+		- Hit G again to toggle gravity on
 	- X to take a screenshot (stored at users/AppData/The Cinderella City Project/Cinderella City Simulation/Screenshots)
 	- 1, 2, 3, 4 to cycle between special post-processing camera modes.
 Tap the number again to return to the default.
 	- ESC to go to the Pause Menu
 		- You can also time-travel from here, with a visual showing what the other eras look like at this point in space
 	- M to go to the Main Menu

 # Known Issues

 As this is a work in progress, some issues are known and will be fixed in future updates:

 - During a long play session, the music in each era may fail to play correctly, resulting in the music skipping and repeating every frame.
 Simply time-travel to another era, then back, to solve this.
 - The on-screen label that appears after time-traveling may fail to dismiss in some cases.
-Simply time-travel to another era, then back, to solve this.
+Simply time-travel to another era, then back, to work around this for now.
 - Walking people (NPCs) will fail to walk around queues of people, causing a small traffic jam.
 - Walking NPCs will walk through glass and storefronts in the 1980s-1990s era.
 - Bright beads of light will be visible in some areas in the 1980s-1990s era.
 - The Main Menu currently supports only 3 locations, but a scrollable interface will be added in the future to support additional points of interest.
+- The Blue Mall fountain is not yet animated.
+- Large areas of both time periods are unfinished.

-## Unity Project Structure
+# Unity Project Structure + Development Guide

 The Cinderella City Simulation is a Unity project, requiring a specific folder structure to enable automation of some elements, or to minimize effort when manual (one-time setup) steps are required.